Student mobility and disability

-Nordic Center for Welfare organizes on behalf of the Nordic Council of Ministers for Education and Research, and in collaboration with NNDC is a Nordic network coordinator focusing on students with disabilities, a series of seminars in different locations in the Nordic region.
-The seminars focused on the barriers and solutions to promote increased mobility within the Nordic region for students with disabilities.
+The Nordic Welfare Centre has, on behalf of the Nordic Council of Ministers for Education and Research and in collaboration with the Nordic Network of Disability Coordinators (NNDC), conducted a series of seminars at various locations in the Nordic region.
+The seminars have focused on obstacles and solutions to promote increased mobility within the Nordic region for students with disabilities.
 This project has been an activity within the Nordic Council of Ministers’ action plan for work on disabilities 2018-22.